telerik/teststudio-docs/docs/test-studio-mobile/native-applications/configure-your-app/configure-android.md

 ---
 # Configure your Android app to be testable

-> The application configured following the steps bellow, should be used for testing purposes only and will not be accepted in Google Play Store.
+> The application configured following the steps below, should be used for testing purposes only and will not be accepted in Google Play Store.

 Android apps must be configured in order to be testable by Test Studio Mobile.
 This can be achieved through the built-in configuration or manually: